Trevor Smith (cricketer)

 An instant cricketing hit, he achieved a bowling performance of 8/38 in his second First-class appearance.
 He finished the 1998 season, with promising bowling average of 23, and performed even better the following year, with an average of only 21.

 However, he suffered a bone spur injury soon after he hit peak form, and despite his average declining dramatically, he made his only career half-century in the 2000 season.
 With good control of line and length, it was a surprise that Derbyshire released him the following year.
-He was a left-handed batsman and a right-arm medium-pace bowler.

 He most recently appeared for Suffolk in the 2005 Minor Counties Championship.